Skip to main content

-Captures live chat sessions via the chat UI and converts them into structured datasets.
-Useful for benchmarking agent behavior across different configurations (e.g., agent descriptions, LLMs). - Using the
+• Using the record command Captures live chat sessions via the chat UI and converts them into test cases.
+Useful for benchmarking agent behavior across different configurations (e.g., agent descriptions, LLMs).

-Automatically creates ground truth datasets from user stories and tool definitions.
+• Using the generate command Automatically creates test cases from user stories and tool definitions.
 Ideal for building realistic and repeatable evaluation scenarios.

 Recording user interaction

-recordcommand to capture the session. - The session is converted into a structured dataset for evaluation.
+3. The session is converted into a test case for evaluation.

 Prerequisites